 - Store analytics: understanding the consumer journey, identifying blind spots in store, monitoring hot spots for customer navigation and measuring time spent viewing (or discarding) particular products.

 - Eye tracking authentication for behavioral mapping and understanding the consumer journey.

-- Enhanced virtual reality advertising examples, sales and virtual reality marketing campaigns.
+- Enhanced advertising, sales, and marketing campaigns.

 - Cost and time-saving education, onboarding and testing new employees.